 - 3.4.1.
-Minor and technical amendments, such as the correction of typographical errors, revisions to definitions and administrative details of specific programs, may be made by the Director without Council approval. - 3.4.2.
-The Director, Chief Financial Officer and Chief Building Official will monitor the uptake and anticipated financial impacts of this program up to December 31, 2026.
-In the event amendments are required to this program prior to December 31, 2026 or if it is determined that the City would benefit from an extension of the eligibility period, the Director will bring forward proposed amendments for Council's consideration.
-Any substantive amendments to this CIP or extension of the eligibility period are at the sole discretion of Council and will be subject to the statutory requirements of the Planning Act.
+Minor and technical amendments, such as the correction of typographical errors, stylistic and document formatting changes, revisions to definitions and administrative details of specific programs, may be made by the Director without Council approval. - 3.4.2.
+The Director, Chief Financial Officer and Chief Building Official will monitor the uptake and anticipated financial impacts of this program up to the date of repeal of this CIP.
+In the event amendments are required to shorten or extend the eligibility period of this CIP based on the date full building permits are obtained, the Director will bring forward proposed amendments for Council's consideration through a by-law in accordance with the requirements of the Planning Act. - 3.4.3.
+Any substantive amendments to this CIP or extension of the eligibility period are at the sole discretion of Council and a by-law must be passed to adopt such amendments in accordance with the requirements of the Planning Act.